WHSnyder/SWBF-msh-Blender-Export/docs/reference_manual.md

 2. An object will be exported as a skin if it is parented to an armature and has vertex groups.
 The skeleton will be reparented to the skin object which is not named as a collision or LOD object.

-3. As is the case with exporting in XSI, make sure you apply transforms on your skin objects before exporting!
-Make sure the armature object and its parent (if any) have the same rotation and position.
+3. As is the case with exporting in XSI, make sure you apply transforms on your skinned objects before exporting!

 ## Animation

-This exporter can export the actions used by the armature in the scene as animations.
-SWBF2 animates models at a fixed framerate of ~30 fps, so when animating your model in Blender, the number of frames / 30 is the duration of your animation in game.
+### Actions and Animations

+This exporter can convert Actions used by Armatures to ZeroEngine-compatible animations.
+When [exporting an action](#Export With Animation), all frames between and including the first and last *keyed frames* of the action will be included.
 Don't worry about using as few keyframes as possible to save a smaller animation.
-The exporter will record bone positions for each frame of the animation, regardless of whether or not the frame is actually keyed to.
+The exporter will record bone positions for each frame of the animation, regardless of whether or not the frame is actually keyed.

+If you have armature bones that are weighted to by a skinned object, but you do not wish for them to be exported as part of the animated skeleton, don't keyframe them.
+The exported animation will only include bones that are explicitly keyframed at least once in the action.

 ### Exporter Animation Options

-#### ```Export Skeleton Only```
+#### ```Export As Skeleton```

 Excludes geometry data from the exported msh file, since ```zenasset``` ignores it.
 Skins and static meshes will be exported as nulls.
 However, since ```zenasset``` does mandate the root object have some material and geometry data, this option will add in dummy geometry and a material to the msh file's scene root.
 This isn't necessary for exporting animations, but is highly recommended to avoid writing unnecessary data and ensuring the root  object is acceptable to ```zenasset```.

-#### ```Export Animated Object```
+#### ```Export With Animation```

 If checked, the action currently attached to the scene's armature will be included in the exported msh file as an animation.
-The exporter goes through the action frame by frame, writing the position + rotation of every bone in the armature, plus the scene root.
+The exporter goes through the action frame by frame, writing the position and rotation of every bone in the armature.
+Dummy frames are also included for the scene root.
 You do not have to explicitly animate the scene root!

-So, if you wish to export an animation to be munged, it is best to select both ```Export Skeleton Only``` and ```Export Animated Object.```
+So, if you wish to export an animation to be munged, it is best to select both ```Export As Skeleton``` and ```Export With Animated.```

-#### Minor notes:
+### Animation notes:

-- If exporting an animation, your exported MSH file's name should be that of the animation/action itself.
+1. If exporting an animation, your exported MSH file's name should be that of the animation/action itself.

-- Bone constraints are not exported
+2. Bone constraints are not exported.

--
+3. Don't include multiple armatures in one export!

 ## Appendices